samantha-roth/probDnsclRealData/README.md

 ## Setup

 This workflow has been tested using R version 4.2.1 (Funny-Looking Kid) on a laptop operating under Windows 10 with a 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz processor and a 64-bit operating system.
 This workflow has also been tested using R version 4.4.2 (Pile of Leaves) on laptops operating with (1) macOS Sequoia 15.2 and an Apple M3 chip and (2) macOS Sonoma 15.2 with an Apple M1 Max chip.
 To perform cost distance analysis, we use the Whitebox Workflows for QGIS plugin for QGIS version 3.34.10.
-To install the Whitebox Tools package, follow installation instructions at https://www.whiteboxgeo.com/manual/wbt_book/qgis_plugin.html.
+To install the Whitebox Workflows plugin, follow installation instructions at https://www.whiteboxgeo.com/manual/wbt_book/qgis_plugin.html.

 The R packages, in the format "package (version)," required for this analysis are `terra` (1.7-3), `akima` (0.6-3.4), `DescTools` (0.99.54), `MASS` (7.3-58.2), `Matrix` (1.6-1.1), `fields` (14.1), `mvtnorm` (1.1-3), and `spam` (2.9-1).
 For the visualizations, the required R packages are `RColorBrewer` (1.1-3), `ggmap` (3.0.1), `osmdata` (0.2.5), `ggplot2` (3.4.4).